Family Card

 ROACH: Carlton Merle, Carolyn Louise, Lucy Faye, Margaret Ann, Patricia Mae, Robert Earl

-RYAN: Danny Michael Sr., Eugene Royal, Jack E. III, Kathryn Lee
+RYAN: Danny Michael Sr., Eugene Royal, Jack E. III, Karen Sue, Kathryn Lee

 SMITH: Larry Lee